We are rethinking the role of Grosvenor Square to transform it into a thriving place for both people and nature.

 Thank you to everyone who participated and shared their priorities for redesigning Grosvenor Square to date.
 Between May-June we:

 We asked people to tell us what ingredients and features would make the square great for them.
-We have collected all these answers to form 6 community priorities under each theme.
+We collected all these answers to form 6 community priorities under each theme.

 We love the idea of a green oasis where you feel surrounded by nature, using the existing trees, alongside new planting, to create a feeling of being immersed in nature.
 Balancing this with framing a central open glade will retain the sense of space that people like - all whist reflecting the history of the square as a haven from the city around.